 SIMPSON BAY:— Police and ambulance personnel rushed to the Princess Juliana International Airport (PJIAE) and cordoned the entire area as a bus belonging to a car rental ran over a young child.
 SMN News learnt that the bus belongs to AVIS car rental.
 It is also understood that the victim is a young boy between the ages of 2 to 3 years old.
 Police Spokesman Ricardo Henson confirmed that an AVIS shuttle bus ran over a young boy between the ages 2 to 3 years old who died on the spot.
 Henson said the child is a resident/born on St. Maarten and he is of Haitian decent while police are busy investigating the circumstances of the accident.
 Henson said the accident took place in the vicinity of the departure hall and not arrival.
 So far no details on the identity of the victim have not yet been released.
 However, SMN News learnt that the family has been residing on St. Maarten for a long period of time.

 The police spokesman said the accident occurred in the area where the taxis park up, he said the police doctor pronounced the young child dead around 10am on Saturday morning.
 An angry businessman at the Airport said that several of them spoke to the chief security of PJIAE on several occasions telling him that the double parking in front of the airport will get people killed and that the taxi dispatchers and airport security should do something about the double parking.
 The businessmen said that their complaints went on deaf ears, and today the life of a young child was snapped out because of the carelessness from the Airport security and dispatchers that allow taxis and other vehicles to double park in front of the airport terminal.
 At 10am the body was removed from the spot where the accident took place while a team from the forensic department and traffic department of KPSM is still on the scene gathering evidence and speaking to eye witnesses.
 So far the prosecutor and detectives on the scene have not decided whether or not they will arrest the parent of the young lad for negligence that led to the death of a toddler and the driver of the AVIS shuttle bus for reckless driving.
+In such a situation, the local authorities will be working with various California wrongful death attorneys to come to a transparent conclusion.
 Police Spokesman Ricardo Henson said police have two persons in custody assisting them with the investigations.
 Henson said so far no one has been arrested.
 SMN News learnt the two persons in custody are the driver of the Shuttle and the father of the victim.
+If you’re wanting to pursue a claim that involves you taking an accidental fall or injury, or wrongful death, a firm of lawyers to fight your case should be your first idea, like this Canadian based firm, Diamond and Diamond Law Vancouver.

 SMN News further learned that workers at the Princess Juliana International Airport began screaming when the fatal accident occurred and most of them are unable to perform their duties even after police left the scene.